 DescriptionThe evil wizard Merlock has kidnapped intrepid reporter Daisy Duck.
 Donald Duck wants to rescue her, and his friend Gyro Gearloose's latest invention, a teleporter, can help.
-Unfortunately it can't reach Daisy directly due to lack of power.
-To increase the energy, Donald must place weather vanes that catch gamma rays at the world's highest summits: the peak of Duckie Mountain, the Beagle Tower in Duckburg and the flying mansion of Magica De Spell.
+Unfortunately, it can't reach Daisy directly due to a lack of power.
+To increase the energy, Donald must place weather vanes that catch gamma rays at the world's highest summits: the peak of Duckie Mountain, the Beagle Tower in Duckburg, and the flying mansion of Magica De Spell.
 Only then can the teleporter reach Merlock's temple so Donald can free Daisy.

 Donald Duck: Goin' Quackers on the PlayStation 2 and GameCube follows the same story, general gameplay style and level themes as the versions on other platforms, but features unique level designs, enemies and gameplay mechanics.

 The game is a platformer employing 3D graphics, offering three different styles of level in a manner similar to games in the Crash Bandicoot series: the camera is either placed behind Donald as he runs forward, at his side (emulating classical side-scrolling platform gameplay) or in front of him in levels where he is chased by a giant hand and must run towards the screen.